-Chairman Isakson, Ranking Member Blumenthal, and distinguished Members of the Committee, thank you for the opportunity to discuss how the VA is improving veterans' health care by systematically approach to the committee of the committee of the committee.
+Chairman Isakson, Ranking Member Blumenthal, and distinguished Members of the Committee, thank you for the opportunity to discuss how the VA is improving veterans' health care by systematically spreading best practices.

 Ensuring superb care through replicating best practices is one of Dr. Shulkin's top priorities.
 I am accompanied today by Dr. Shereef Elnahal, Senior Advisor, who led this initiative, the Diffusion of Excellence; Dr. Kimberly Garner, a recognized geriatrician from Little Rock; and Mr. Scott Bryant, Innovation Specialist and Chief of Quality, Safety, and Value at the Chillicothe, Ohio, VA medical center.